joshlapham/isitnovember/README.md

 ### What this is

-An iOS app to let you know if it's currently November or not, and how long until it is November if it's not currently November.
+An iOS app that informs you if it's currently November or not, and how long until it is November if it's not currently November.